agilestacks/kubeflow.devops.delivery/content/stacks/kubeflow-gcp.md

+---
+title: Kubeflow on GCP
+---
-# Kubeflow Stack on GCP
+# Kubeflow on GCP

 Here we explain how to deploy a Kubeflow into your Google Cloud Platform environment

 ## Deployment Prerequisites

-* You should be signed in and have an active project in GCP: https://console.cloud.google.com
+* You should be signed in and have an active project in GCP: <https://console.cloud.google.com>
 * You should have already deployed a GKE cluster.

 > Don't have a cluster?
 Not a problem.
 We have a GKE stack for you, follow this [link](#)

 ## Deployment

 ### Deployment via Cloud Shell